Shreykrishnatray/Shreykrishnatray/README.md

-<h1 align="left">Hi, I'm Shrey Krishnatray!</h1>
+<h2 align="left">Hi, I'm Shrey Krishnatray!</h2>
-<h3 align="left">Computer Science and Applied Mathematics Undergraduate</h3>
+<h4 align="left">Computer Science and Applied Mathematics Undergraduate</h4>

 ---

-*I'm intrigued by the intersection of intelligence, data, and design, where machine learning meets full-stack development to shape real-world solutions.*
+*I'm intrigued by the intersection of **intelligence, data, and design, where machine learning meets full-stack development** to shape real-world solutions.*

-🌱 *Learning and experimenting with Generative AI to build intelligent and practical solutions.*
+🌱 *Learning and experimenting with **Generative AI** to build intelligent and practical solutions.*

-👯 *Interested in collaborating on AI/ML projects that make a meaningful impact.*
+👯 *Interested in collaborating on AI/ML projects that make a **meaningful impact**.*

 📫 *Feel free to reach out:*  shreykrishnatray28@gmail.com